emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 `<=` | Less than or equal to.
 `IN` | Specify multiple `OR` operators.
 `BETWEEN` | Similar to a range query.
 For more information about range queries, see [Range query](https://opensearch.org/docs/latest/query-dsl/term/range/).
 `LIKE` | Use for full-text search.
-For more information about full-text queries, see [Full-text queries](opensearch/query-dsl/full-text/index/).
+For more information about full-text queries.
 `IS NULL` | Check if the field value is `NULL`.
 `IS NOT NULL` | Check if the field value is `NOT NULL`.